BrinthanK/Website/simongravelle.github.io-main/content/home/publications.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 30

-title: Last publications
+title: Publications
-# subtitle: 'See also my [Google Scholar](https://scholar.google.com/citations?user=jxApK7gAAAAJ&hl=en).'
+subtitle: 'See also my [Google Scholar](https://scholar.google.com/citations?user=abDTQFMAAAAJ&hl=en&oi=sra).'

 content:
   # Filter on criteria